schmanu/ale-blog/src/content/published-work/some-of-my-press-work/index.md

 image: screenshot-2021-02-18-at-21.04.05.png
 draft: false
 ---
-I worked as content creator and coordinator for an agency that promoted movies and movie festivals.
+I worked as a content creator and coordinator for an agency that promoted movies and movie festivals.
 I had the opportunity of creating many different kinds of content: press releases, press kits, newspaper offsets, captions and radio content.
 Here are some that are still available on internet.

 ![Still from The Nobodies](pelicula-los-nadie-medellin-vista.jpg)